ashermancinelli/summer-2020-curiculum/as1/readme.md

 Please make note of what you understand and what you don't.
 Perhaps write down some questions that you have and some explanations for what you do understand.

+`matmul.py` contains some examples of computing least-squares over a relationshiop.
+There you will also find your first assignment.
+I don't expect it to be challanging, so please take your time and experiment often.
+Attempt to complete the challange at the end of the script.